kinestetika/MetaErg/README.md

 * S - build/update community contributed HMM databases
 * A - build antismash database

-## Using the .feather output
+## Accessing the .feather and .mysql files
 [Apache Feather format](https://arrow.apache.org/docs/python/feather.html) is a binary file format for tables.
+Sqlite is a database format.
 You can for example load these data as a pandas dataframe.
 In **R**, use the [arrow](https://arrow.apache.org/docs/r/) package.
-Each table row contains a single gene or feature, defines by the following columns:
+Each table/database row contains a single gene or feature, defined by the following columns:

 ```
 id                  the feature's unique identifier